 While the health effects of saturated fats are controversial, many health professionals believe that high intake is a major risk factor for several diseases and should be avoided (

 Nevertheless, most official dietary guidelines and health authorities advise people to limit their intake.

-Although saturated fat can be a part of a healthy diet when consumed in reasonable amounts, it may be harmful in massive doses.
+While saturated fat can be part of a healthy diet when consumed in reasonable amounts, it may be harmful in massive doses.

 If you are worried about saturated fat or high cholesterol levels, consider limiting your intake of Bulletproof coffee — or avoiding it altogether.

 Bulletproof coffee is high in saturated fat.
 Although its health effects are highly controversial and not firmly established, official guidelines still recommend limiting saturated fat intake.

 Many studies have been conducted on low carb and ketogenic diets, which are often high in fat and may include Bulletproof coffee.

 Most of this research confirms that these diets do not increase your levels of total and LDL (bad) cholesterol — at least on average (3).

-Among other benefits, your triglycerides and weight drop while your HDL (good) cholesterol goes up (
+Among other benefits, your triglycerides and weight drop while your HDL (good) cholesterol rises (

-SUMMARY Ketogenic diets high in saturated fat may increase cholesterol levels and other heart disease risk factors in some people.
+SUMMARY Butter and ketogenic diets high in saturated fat may increase cholesterol levels and other heart disease risk factors in some people.
 For those who have elevated levels, it’s best to avoid Bulletproof coffee.

 All things considered, Bulletproof coffee can work for some people — especially those following a ketogenic diet who don’t have elevated cholesterol levels.

 If you find that this morning drink improves your well-being and quality of life, perhaps it’s worth the decreased nutrient load.

-Just to be on the safe side, anyone who drinks Bulletproof coffee regularly should have their blood markers measured to make sure you’re not raising your risk of heart disease and other conditions.
+Just to be on the safe side, if you drink Bulletproof coffee regularly, you should have your blood markers measured to make sure you’re not raising your risk of heart disease and other conditions.

-SUMMARY Bulletproof coffee may be perfectly healthy for some individuals, as long as you consume it as part of a balanced diet and don’t have elevated cholesterol levels.
+SUMMARY Bulletproof coffee may be healthy for some individuals, as long as you consume it as part of a balanced diet and don’t have elevated cholesterol levels.
 It may be especially appealing for those on keto diets.

-While it’s filling and energy-inducing, it comes with several potential downsides — including reduced overall nutrient intake, increased cholesterol, and high levels of saturated fat.
+While it’s filling and energy-boosting, it comes with several potential downsides, including reduced overall nutrient intake, increased cholesterol, and high levels of saturated fat.